Jadepypy/Virtuareal/README.md

 The demonstration part should arrange the all the information in a canvas and project the canvas through a projector to the desktop.

+## 3.3.2 Roadmap Confirmation

+(a) The observation part

+    We initially planned to only detect the relative positions to document the

 ## 1.1 Code Structure